ryanhaticus/pocketwordle/README.md

 ## Disclaimer

-If you're playing Pocket Wordle through ssh, you may experience some issues with the keyboard and display.
-You can fix these issues by [allocating the terminal beforehand](https://unix.stackexchange.com/questions/304699/ncurses-over-ssh-will-they-be-displayed), but this is not guarenteed to work depending on your terminal emulator and ssh client.
+If you're playing Pocket Wordle on a remote host (such as through ssh), you may experience some issues with the keyboard and display.
 For the best experience, please build and run Pocket Wordle on your local machine.

 ## Building the Project